 Antique Shopping, Art Galleries, Concert venue, Gourmet/Fine Dining, Historical interests, Museum, National/State parks, universities, Outlet Stores, Performing Theater

-Board games, Coffee/Tea facilities, Computer, Copier, Fax Machine, Piano, Videos , free parking on the premises, easy access to public transportation
+Board games, Coffee/Tea facilities, Computer, Copier, Fax Machine, Outdoor grilling, Parking, Piano, Telephone, Videos, Walk to mass transit, Wedding Facilities , free parking on the premises, easy access to public transportation

-Air conditioning, Alarm clock, Amenities Basket, Bath robes, CD player, Fireplace, Fridge, Hairdryer, Ironing Board, Library, Microwave, Radio, Satellite/Cable TV, TV, VCR, Wi-Fi
+Air conditioning, Alarm clock, Amenities Basket, Bath robes, CD player, Fireplace, Fridge, Hairdryer, Ironing Board, Library, Microwave, Radio, Satellite/Cable TV, TV, VCR, Wi-Fi, Wired internet

 museums, dining, universities, hospitals, Shopping, Sight-seeing